mountaineerbr/shellChatGPT/man/README.md

 following it to be appended immediately to the last (response) prompt text.

-#### 2.4 Voice input (whisper), and voice output (tts)
+#### 2.4 Voice input (Whisper), and voice output (TTS)

 The `options -ccwz` may be combined to have voice recording input and synthesised voice output, specially nice with chat modes.
-When setting `flag -w`, or `flag -z`, the first positional paramenters are read as whisper, or tts arguments.
-When setting both `flags -wz`, add a double hyphen to set first whisper, and then tts arguments.
+When setting `flag -w`, or `flag -z`, the first positional paramenters are read as Whisper, or TTS arguments.
+When setting both `flags -wz`, add a double hyphen to set first Whisper, and then TTS arguments.

-Set chat mode, plus whisper language and prompt, and the tts voice option argument:
+Set chat mode, plus Whisper language and prompt, and the TTS voice option argument:

     chatgpt.sh -ccwz  en 'whisper prompt'  --  nova